 Welcome to the Year 2 Page!

-The Year 2 children have already settled smoothly into their new class and are a delightful, enthusiastic and friendly group.
+The Year 2 children have already settled wonderfully into their new class and are a happy, enthusiastic and friendly class.

 How to help at home: